 Deferral of Studies

 Students may be able to defer their studies under compelling or compassionate circumstances.
-For further information on the criteria and how to apply for deferrals please see the Deferring, Suspending or Cancelling the Student’s Enrolment Policy.
+For further information on the criteria and how to apply for deferrals please see the Deferring, Suspending or Cancelling the Student’s Enrolment Policy and Procedure.

 You are required to maintain satisfactory academic progress throughout your studies.
 The Faculty will review your academic progress at the end of each term in accordance with the Attendance and Academic Progress Policy.
 Failure to achieve satisfactory academic progress will require an intervention strategy to be established and implemented.

 To keep on track with your studies, you can seek help from our support services and: